A Celebration of Students, Faculty

 The symposium, which is open to the public and free to attend, gets underway at 1:30 p.m. with oral presentations beginning in three locations of the Clayton Center for the Arts.
-Students of the Behavioral Sciences, Education and Social Sciences divisions will present their research in the Harold and Jean Lambert Recital Hall.
-Presentations by students of the Fine Arts, Humanities and Languages and Literature divisions will take place in the Harry H. Harter Choral Rehearsal Room.
-Students representing the Math and Computer Science and Natural Sciences divisions will present in the Fulmer Family Room.
+Students of the Behavioral Sciences, Math and Computer Science and Natural Sciences Divisions will present their research in the Harold and Jean Lambert Recital Hall.
+Presentations by students of the Languages and Literature Division will take place in the Harry H. Harter Choral Rehearsal Room.
+Students representing the Education and Social Sciences Divisions will present in the Fulmer Family Room.

 Starting around 2:15 p.m., students will share poster presentations in the upper-level Grand Corridor of the Clayton Center.
-During poster presentations, attendees will be able to talk to 13 students from seven different academic divisions about their research objectives and methods, data collection and analyses and conclusions.
-Research topics range from war photography as an art form to the correlations between plasma concentrations of TLT-1 and clinical outcomes in patients with acute respiratory distress syndrome.
+During poster presentations, attendees will be able to talk to 16 students from five different academic divisions about their research objectives and methods, data collection and analyses and conclusions.
+Research topics range from the opioid crisis in Appalachia to the success of American chestnut hybrid saplings in a Walland (Tenn.) orchard.

 A reception will coincide with poster presentations.